Latino/a Parent Leaders Work with Salem Keizer School District

 Last Wednesday, February 12, was the culmination of a series of meetings between the SKCE Parent Leadership Group and school board members, which began last August.
 School board member Sheronne Blasi, our Liaison, and Superintendent Perry were invited to discuss the concerns the parents had brought to the school board last June, and how they might be addressed through the SIA recommendations.
 The superintendent answered a number of questions and explained the next steps in the SIA process.

-SKCE has been involved with the Salem Keizer School District this fall working on their SIA (Student Investment Account) committee.
+We have been involved with the Salem Keizer School District since last fall, working on the Student Investment Account (SIA) Task Force.

 The district pulled together a diverse group with many people of color—teachers, staff, community members and parents—to help develop their plans for using the $35 million from the state’s SSA (Student Success Act) fund.
 This new fund from the legislature is intended to help the students who are struggling the most, with the goal of Oregon’s students having a 100% graduation or completion rate!